yoelhor/aad-b2c-tools/README.md

 ![App Settings](media/app-settings.png)

 The configuration `appsettings.json` file contains the keys with their values for each environment.
-The **Name** key contains the environment name, which VS code extension uses to create such a folder under the environments folder - use your operation system legal characters only.
-The **Production** key (boolean) is preserved for future use, indicating whether the environment is a production one.
-In the policy file, use the format of **Settings:** and the key name, for example `{Settings:Key}`.
+- **Name** contains the environment name which VS code extension uses to create the environmant folder (under the environments parent folder).
+Use your operation system legal characters only.
+- **Tenant** specify the tenant name, such as contoso.onmicrosoft.com.
+In the policy file, use the format of **Settings:Tenant**, for example `{Settings:Tenant}`.
+-  **Production**  (boolean) is preserved for future use, indicating whether the environment is a production one.
+- **PolicySettings** contains a collection of key-value pair with your settings.
+In the policy file, use the format of **Settings:** and the key name, for example `{Settings:FacebookAppId}`.

 On the first time you run the **B2C Policy build** command, the VS code extension lets you create the  `appsettings.json` file, with default set of environments, keys, and values: